-A Plan of Development (PoD) may accompany an application for a material change of use and may deal with any proposed use as well as operational work.
+A Plan of Development (PoD) may accompany an application for a material change of use and may deal with any proposed use, and any associated building work or operational work.

 A PoD is prepared by an applicant and may include maps, graphics and text that collectively demonstrate how proposed uses, works and lots will contribute towards the achievement of the vision.
 It should also be consistent with the relevant PDA-wide criteria.